Port 2049 - NFS Network File System

 Attacking wrong configured NFS

-We can also use NFS for further escalation.
+We can also use NFS for lateral movement.
 For example, if we have access to the system via SSH and want to read files from another folder that a specific user can read, we would need to upload a shell to the NFS share that has the SUID

 of that user and then run the shell via the SSH user.